 There is a 1/8-inch aux-in and aux-out so you can pay with headphones along to the song you are trying to learn.
 The amp comes with an input lead and 2 1/4-inch to 1/8-inch adaptors.

-Our verdict: As cheap amplifiers go, the Donner AMP DEA-1 ticks all the boxes of a starter-style offering.
+Verdict: As cheap amplifiers go, the Donner AMP DEA-1 ticks all the boxes of a starter-style offering.
 With traditional 3-band EQ and a secondary boosted channel, you have good room for dialing in the tone you want.
 The build quality is pretty good, and it harbors a slightly larger speaker for decent practice levels.

 - 10watt practice amp